MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/catalog/content-types-tags-and-properties.md

 ## Platforms

-You can also provide your own custom platforms.
-These platforms are added and configured in the v2 Catalog Settings under Platform.
+Custom platforms are added and configured in the v2 Catalog Settings under Platform.
 You can use platforms as configuration data for deep links or other custom properties.

 ## Tags

 A list of tags can be set by providing a list of valid strings. `Tags` are optional for any item and an item can contain any number of the listed tags.

 * Items can have Tags
-  * Use tags for text metadata that is consistent and applies to multiple items, such as damage types
+  * Use tags for text metadata that is consistent and applies to multiple items, such as damage types.
-  * Tags exist as a search filter
+  * Tags exist as a search filter.
-  * You can have multiple Tags per item
+  * You can have multiple Tags per item.
+  * Tags are independently organized between Catalog Items, UGC Items, Files, and Images.
+* Some examples of tags:
+  * `firedamage`
+  * `icedamage`
+  * `bluntdamage`
+  * `slashingdamage`
+  * `piercingdamage`
+  * `lightarmor`
+  * `heavyarmor`

 ## DisplayProperties